atreyasha/atreyasha.github.io/README.md

 ## Troubleshooting

 As per this [discussion](https://talk.jekyllrb.com/t/error-no-implicit-conversion-of-hash-into-integer/5890/2), Jekyll `v3.9` is incompatible with Ruby `v3`.
 Using these two together results in the `no implicit conversion of Hash into Integer (TypeError)` error message.
 Downgrading `ruby` to `v2.7.*` fixes the issue.

-## Acknowledgments

-The Jekyll theme used has been adapted from [agusmakmun](https://github.com/agusmakmun/agusmakmun.github.io)